 Our students are taught to ask themselves the following before they say or do something:

 The Code of Conduct ensures that our school promotes a culture of wellness that:

 - Establishes and maintains a welcoming, caring, respectful, and safe learning environment for all students, staff, families and the greater community;

 - Establishes and maintains an appropriate balance between individual and collective rights, freedoms, and responsibilities in the school community;

-- Establishes expectations for student behavior while at school, at a school-related activity, or while engaging in an activity at any time that may have an impact on others in the school; and
+- Establishes and publishes expectations for student behavior while at school, at a school-related activity, or while engaging in an activity at any time that may have an impact on others in the school;

-- Ensures that healthy environments exist in our school that are free from fear, discrimination and harassment while promoting inclusive strategies to ensure that every student is treated with respect and dignity.
+- Ensures that healthy environments exist in all schools that are free from fear, discrimination and harassment while promoting inclusive strategies to ensure that every student is treated with respect and dignity.

 In keeping with a commitment to the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms, in Parkland School Division everyone is accepted and experiences a sense of belonging.
 The Division supports the endeavors of staff, students, parents and the community to promote positive student behavior and conduct throughout our community of schools.